AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Methodology

-Within this framework, \citet{peng2024navigating} identified the concept of a Safety Basin (as shown in \autoref{fig1}(a), with drawing details provided in Appendix \ref{Appendix: Narrow Safety Basin}), a well-defined localized region in the parameter space where the model’s safety remains robust to various types of bounded random perturbations.
-Outside this region, however, safety deteriorates sharply.
+In this context, \citet{peng2024navigating} identified the concept of a Safety Basin (as shown in Fig.~\ref{fig1}(a)).
+Therefore, we formalize this concept as $\mathcal{B}(\theta; \epsilon_1, \epsilon_2)$, which refers to a localized region in the parameter space where the model's safety remains robust against bounded perturbations, within the limits defined by the maximum allowable perturbations $\epsilon_1$ and $\epsilon_2$:

 \begin{definition}[Safety Basin] The Safety Basin, denoted as $\mathcal{B}(\theta; \epsilon_1, \epsilon_2)$, is formally defined as

 \end{definition}